sampadbm/sampadbm.github.io/notes/csci670-theoretical-thinking/index.md

 since I like geometry and deep learning is something I don't feel comfortable with - so they kinda balance by combining my discomfort and interest.
-Earlier, the website contained a set of papers all related to geometric deep learning(I had looked into only one or two) but one fine day I found this paper that put together the unified framework.
+Earlier, the website contained a set of papers all related to geometric deep learning(I had looked into only one or two) but one fine day I found this one paper that put together the unified framework.

 ###